-All items in the CLRCs are intended for use on manikins in simulated clinical environments.
+All items in the CLRC are intended for use on manikins in simulated clinical environments.
 No equipment, medications or supplies should be used on actual humans.
 Practice is restricted to manikins and simulation activities only.

-Video recordings of activities within the CLRCs are available for viewing online by faculty and students.
+Video recordings of activities within the CLRC are available for viewing online by faculty and students.
 Permission to view each video is granted under direction of the faculty or instructor responsible for the activity.
 Videos should not be downloaded or placed on portable devices.
 Requests to download videos or remove them from the system must be made to the CLRC director.
 Videos of non-TAMHSC students or activities may be downloaded and provided to the participants at their request.

 CLRC staff maintains student records in electronic format.
 These recorded audio/video encounters with manikins and live patient actors are used for formative and summative evaluation of student performances during clinical simulations.
 The records are maintained on TAMHSC network servers.
 All of these records are managed according to the State of Texas Records Retention Schedule for The Texas A&M University System Agency Item No. 01.401.10 (Completed Class Tests and Examinations, Students’ Course Papers).
 The Records Retention Schedule Item No. 01.401.10 mandates retention of records for the time of their administrative value plus one (1) year.
-No student records will be deleted from their electronic storage without following the TAMHSC policy of notifying the appropriate records management liaison by means of a TAMHSC Records Disposition Form.
+No student records will be deleted from their electronic storage without following the TAMHSC guideline of notifying the appropriate records management liaison by means of a TAMHSC Records Disposition Form.

-Students and employees of the TAMHSC are not required to give permission to be recorded or viewed participating in simulation activities.
+Students and employees of the TAMHSC are not required by the CLRC to give permission to be recorded or viewed participating in simulation activities.
 Participants outside the TAMHSC are required to sign a form giving their permission to be recorded and have their video used by the TAMHSC for educational and promotional purposes.